cicirello/alpine-plus-plus/README.md

 ## Source Repository and Builds

 The [source repository](https://github.com/cicirello/alpine-plus-plus) is maintained on GitHub.
-At the present time, the images are also built on Github and pushed to [Docker Hub](https://hub.docker.com/r/cicirello/alpine-plus-plus) using Github Actions.
+The images are built on Github and pushed to [Docker Hub](https://hub.docker.com/r/cicirello/alpine-plus-plus), as well as the Github Container Registry using Github Actions.

 ## Docker Tags and Versioning Scheme